 Learning About the Hogwarts Express

 The first time I heard about the Hogwarts Express was almost by mistake.
 My friend Hebe and I were making our way to the Isle of Skye for the first time.
 We took a bus up to Fort William and then planned to take the train out to Mallaig where we could catch the ferry to the island.
+I’d heard that the trains in Scotland were some of the best routes in the world.
 On the way, I think it was Sonia who told me that we would be passing over the Glenfinnan Viaduct.
 This is the bridge that the Hogwarts Express travels over on its way to Hogwarts in the movies.

 Turns out there’s a real steam train that goes over the tracks every day (once in the off-season and twice in the summer)!
 With Sonia, I had to be satisfied with a dozen shots of the bridge taken from the window.
 It was beautiful, but it wasn’t the same as riding a steam train.
 I vowed that someday I’d have to go back and take that train to experience the magic for myself.